Israel family portrait, in Rhodes, 1915. Left to right: back row: Nissim, Sarah , Sam, Isaac, Morris; front row: John, Bona

 Samis Foundation: Life & legacy

 During his lifetime, Samuel Israel believed in giving back.
 Born in 1899 in the Sephardic community of Rhodes, then part of the Ottoman Empire, he and his family immigrated to Seattle in 1919.
 Sam had apprenticed as a shoemaker prior to emigrating to the US and, shortly after arriving, founded a series of successful shoe repair businesses in downtown Seattle, eventually landing a contract to repair shoes for the United States Army.
 Sam invested his earnings in real estate, amassing a significant portfolio of properties and assets currently valued at approximately $180 million.
+To view associated content with this exhibit, view this playlist.

 View Exhibit

-Please Note: Our team is actively working to digitize our exhibits.
+Please Note: Our team is actively working to digitize our content.
 Check back soon to explore the full collection, and stay updated by joining our mailing list or following us on Facebook and Instagram.